InseeFrLab/docs.onyxia.sh/admin-doc/openid-connect-configuration.md

       # regardless of this setting.
       oidc.scope: "..."

-      # Optional: This parameter is to be provided if you want your user to be
-      # automatically logged out after a set period of inactivity.
+      # Optional: Automatically logs out users after a set period of inactivity.
       oidc.idleSessionLifetimeInSeconds: "..."

-      # Optional: Onyxia API fetches `<issuer-uri>/.well-known/openid-configuration`
+      # Optional: The Onyxia API fetches `<issuer-uri>/.well-known/openid-configuration`
       # to retrieve JWKs for validating Access Tokens (used as Authorization Bearers).
       #
       # ⚠️ In development, if you lack proper root certificates, you can disable TLS verification.
-      # However, in production, it's recommended to mount the correct `cacerts` instead.
+      # However, in production, it is strongly recommended to mount the correct `cacerts` instead.
       oidc.skip-tls-verify: "true|false"
 ```
 {% endcode %}